Winter in Unalaska by Sam Zmolek

 In this episode of “Island Interviews,” KUCB’s Sofia Stuart-Rasi sat down with Greg Walter, a nurse practitioner at Unalaska’s Iliuliuk Family and Health Services, to better understand why winter brings waves of illnesses.
 They talk about how people can prevent getting the flu and when symptoms warrant a trip to the clinic.

-Sofia was born and raised in the Rocky Mountains of Colorado.
-She’s reported around the U.S. for local public radio stations, NPR and National Native News.
-Sofia has a Master of Arts in Environmental Science and Natural Resource Journalism from the University of Montana, a graduate certificate in Documentary Studies from the Salt Institute and a Bachelor of Arts in Studio Arts from the University of Colorado Boulder.
-In between her studies, Sofia was a ski bum in Telluride, Colorado for a few years.
+Sofia is from Denver.
+She's reported around the U.S. for local public radio stations, and her work has aired on NPR and National Native News.
+Sofia has a master's degree in environmental science and natural resource journalism from the University of Montana, a graduate certificate in documentary studies from the Salt Institute and a bachelor's degree in studio arts from the University of Colorado Boulder.
+Between her studies, Sofia was a ski bum in Telluride, Colorado, for a few years.

 Related Content